ADGEfficiency/adgefficiency.github.io/_posts/2019-04-25-machine-learning-in-energy.md

 # Applications

-We've just had a whirlwind introduction to machine learning.
-Key takeaways are:
-- machine learning is the subset of AI that is working
-- machine learning has three broad branches - supervised, unsupervised and reinforcement learning
-- deep learning is powering modern machine learning
-- convolution for vision, recurrent for sequences
-- performance is driven by the availability of data, cloud compute and algorithms
+When thinking about applying machine learning to an energy problem, the first and most important consideration is the dataset.
+In fact, the first step in many machine learning projects is the same - start collecting data.
+A dataset for supervised machine learning has two parts - the features (such as images or raw text) and the target (what you want to predict).
+A dataset for reinforcement learning is a simulator - something that the learning algorithm can interact with.

+Some potential applications of machine learning in energy include (but are not limited too):
+- predictive maintenance
+- customer segmentation
+- churn prediction and minimization

-Now we will dive into the details of a few applications of energy and machine learning.
-Other applications include (but are not limited too) predictive maintenance, customer segmentation, churn prediction and minimization.
+Now we will dive into the details of a few applications of machine learning in energy that are happening today.

 ## Time series forecasting